Dedact/test-frontend-backbone/README.md

-# Frontend BackboneJS Test: Tree structure of subjects
+# Frontend Development Test: Tree structure of subjects

 In [subjects.csv](subjects.csv) (also available as [subjects.json](subjects.json)) you will find a list of subjects that are part of our History learning method (_Leswijs Geschiedenis_).
 These subjects have a hierarchical structure: subjects can have _sub_-subjects that are more detailed.